Alexandra Drewchin is an American artist, singer, multi-instrumentalist and composer currently based in New York, performing as Eartheater.

 Eartheater has had music synced to advertisements such as Converse’s ‘The Woman Who Lived In A Shoe’, and catwalk shows from Chanel, Acne and Proenza Schouler.
 She has also walked as a model in the recent Mugler show at Paris Fashion Week.

 Eartheater collaborated with the Outlands Network on the commissioned piece ‘Fracture Patterns’ which toured the UK in June 2019, an extraordinary piece of interwoven music and visuals.
 She also wrote and collaborated on a six-part orchestra with Alarm Will Sound, ‘one of the most vital and original ensembles on the American music scene’ (NY Times).

-Eartheater will release a mixtape named Trinity in the coming months, made in New York and featuring a number of local producers including AceMo, Kwes Darko, Tony Seltzer, Denzxl, Color Plus, Dadras and Hara Kiri.
+Later in 2019, Eartheater released a mixtape named Trinity, made in New York and featuring a number of local producers including AceMo, Kwes Darko, Tony Seltzer, Denzxl, Color Plus, Dadras and Hara Kiri.
 She is currently finishing her next album for PAN.